Anshu-ros/City-weather-Map/README.md

 * click Submit and get the result.
 #example
 * if choice is 'Allahabad' ,you will get the humidity and temperature of allahabad.
-* for more search you can refresh the page.

 #new feathers
 * To get average result of more than one cities